maddie35/portfolio/WCAG.md

     <li class="step">
       <div class="question">
-        <h2>Can the target be centered in a 24 CSS pixel diameter circle that doesn't intersect any other target or another target's circle?</h2>
+        <h2>Is the target centered in a 24 CSS pixel diameter circle that doesn't intersect any other target or another target's circle?</h2>
         <p class="note">This is the <em>spacing</em> exception: a small target is acceptable if it has enough clear space around it.</p>
       </div>
       <div class="branches">